Superman vs. Muhammad Ali

 Rat'Lar decides that Ali must face Superman in a fifteen-round boxing match.

-that renders Superman powerless.
-The story includes celebrity appearances from
+Superman powerless.
+The story includes celebrity appearances from President

-President Jimmy Carter, George Foreman, and Howard Cosell.
-Superman disguises
+Jimmy Carter, George Foreman, and Howard Cosell.
+Superman disguises himself as

 champion is later defeated by Ali and the heroes save Earth from being